bearyogi/REST-API-PRACTICE/README.md

 # REST-API-PRACTICE

-Basic CRUD Web application created to exercise usage of REST API with Java on backend and React on frontend.
-App created with Spring Boot.
+Basic CRUD Web application created to exercise usage of REST API and ORM with Java on backend and React on frontend.
+App created with Spring Boot and PostgreSQL.

 ## Screenshots
 <p align="left">